orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

    the SWIG/Python interface is available with seamless integration within QGIS.

-The OTB Applications are now rich of more than 90 tools, which are listed in the applications reference documentation, presented in chapter [chap:apprefdoc], page.
+The complete list of applications is described in the :ref:`Application Reference Documentation <apprefdoc>`.

 All standard applications share the same implementation and expose automatically generated interfaces.